-This case study requires advanced reasoning to provide explanations for symptom behaviour and to justify clinical decisions.
+This case study requires advanced reasoning to provide explanations for symptom behaviour and to justify clinical decisions in the absence of a clear diagnosis.
 A knowledge of running biomechanics is also beneficial but not mandatory for this case.

 This pain started mid last season without any obvious incident or change in training habits.

 The hip pain worsened each week despite reduced training loads.

 An early MRI was organised by Emma’s coach, 4 weeks after the onset of hip pain.
 It came back without any significant findings or reactions – there is no explanation for the Left hip pain.